 Skip Hop Uplift Bouncer: The list price for this is $150, but I’ve seen it for as cheap as $100 on Amazon.
+The price is always changing there.
 You can adjust the height on this to keep it low like a traditional bouncer, or even raise it to be level with you while you eat dinner.

 Fisher-Price Deluxe Bouncer: This is a very popular bouncer, and at an affordable price.